-Oxford Chemists pursue a four-year course, with the last year taken up by a full-time research project – a long-standing and popular arrangement unique to Oxford.
-For the first three years, the emphasis is on mainstream Chemistry, but with a breadth that permits an appreciation of current developments over a very wide field, often crossing the boundaries with other subjects.
+Oxford Chemists pursue a four-year course, with the last year taken up by a full-time research project – a popular arrangement unique to Oxford for 100 years.
+For the first three years, the emphasis is on mainstream Chemistry, but with a breadth that leads to an appreciation of current developments over a very wide field, often crossing the boundaries with other subjects.

 The first year

 In the first year students take four subjects, covering the traditional areas of Inorganic, Organic and Physical chemistry together with Mathematics for Chemistry.
 The first three of these are very broadly based, and include topics such as Biological Chemistry and Physics, which are presented in a chemical context.

 Students must pass the Preliminary Examination in all four subjects in June of the first year.
 The level of the examinations is set so that with reasonable commitment the vast majority of students do pass.
 For the few that fail there is an opportunity to resit in September.

 In the second year students build up their core understanding of the subject.
 There are also optional, but well supported, supplementary subjects.
 These broaden the perspectives of students, or allow them to pursue their supplementary subjects further in the 4th year.

 Students take Part IA examinations at the end of the second year, comprising three 2½ hour General papers.
 These cover material from the first and second years and count 15% to the final overall assessment.